xeonqq/feeling-responsive/_posts/2021-01-15-spatial-transformer-networks.md

 ### Implementation
 The Spatial Transformer Networks consists of the following key components:
- - **Localization net**: it can be a CNN or fully connectly NN, as long as the last layer of it is a regression layer, and it will generate 6 numbers representing the affine transformation $\theta$.
+ - **Localization net**: it can be a CNN or fully connectly NN, as long as the last layer of it is a regression layer, and it will generate 6 numbers representing the affine transformation **&theta;**.
  - **Grid Generator**: it first generates a grid over the *target image* **V**, each point of the grid just corresponds to the pixel coordinate of each pixel in the target image.
-Secondly, it uses the transformation $\theta$ to transform the grid.
+Secondly, it uses the transformation **&theta;** to transform the grid.
   <img src="{{ site.urlimg }}grid_generator.png" alt="normal" style="width:80%">

  -- **Sampler**: The transformed grid is like a mask over the *source image* **U**, which retrieve the pixels under the mask.
 However, the transformed grid no longer contains integer values, therefore a bilinear interpolation is performed on the *source image* **U**, in order to get an estimated pixel value under the transformed grid.